Macroscopic Length Correlations in Non-Equilibrium Systems and Their Possible Realizatons: ``To thermalize or to not thermalize?''

-Eq. (\ref{vis}) is a direct consequence of Eqs.(\ref{equil-neq}, \ref{olta:eq}).
-This prediction is indicated by the continuous curve in Figure \ref{Collapse.}.
-At the so-called ``glass transition temperature'' $T_{g}$, the viscosity $\eta(T_{g}) =10^{12}$ ~Pascal $\times$ second \cite{berthier}.
-At lower temperatures $T<T_{g}$, the viscosity is so large that it is hard to measure it on experimental time scales.
-The very same distribution $P_{T}(\epsilon')$ invoked in deriving Eq. (\ref{vis}) may relate other properties of supercooled liquids and glasses to those of equilibrium systems.
+One may, of course, use other words to rationalize the same basic physics that we suggest here regarding the relevant distributions of eigenstates of the Hamiltonian/classical modes/ ... of different energies/frequencies, etc. The very same distribution $P_{T}(\epsilon')$ invoked in deriving Eq. (\ref{vis}) may relate other properties of supercooled liquids and glasses to those of equilibrium systems.
 For instance, the experimentally measured thermal emission from supercooled fluids may differ in a subtle manner from one that is typical of equilibrium fluids.
 This deviation may be found by replacing Planck's law for the spectral radiance $I$ for photons of frequency $\nu$ in a system with well defined equilibrium temperature $T$ by a weighted average of Planck's law over effective equilibrium temperatures $T'$ that are associated with internal energy densities of equilibrium systems that are equal to $\epsilon'$,